YueLiPicasso/intro_ocaml/learnM/yue_eucpp/type/README.md

-The reifier for the option type is built using the operators "bnd" and "return".
+The reifier for the option type is built using the operators "bind" and "return".
 Without type annotation, the meaning of the function definition is obscure:
 ```ocaml
  let reify = fun ra ->